-A. Administrative Leave of Absence
+I. Personal Leave of Absence

 A student in good academic standing may, at any time, request a leave of absence for a specified period of time not to exceed one year.
-The request must be made in writing (e-mail from the UMass email account is acceptable) to the associate dean for student affairs, who will bring the request to the appropriate Academic Evaluation Board for consideration.
+This type of LOA may be requested in order to take time for research, clinical work at another site without academic credit, international travel without academic credit, or other types of academic enrichment.
+A Personal LOA can also be taken in order to take additional time for preparation for USMLE Licensing exams.
+The request must be made in writing (e-mail from the UMass email account is acceptable) to the Associate Dean for Student Affairs, who will bring the request to the appropriate Academic Evaluation Board for consideration.
 The appropriate Academic Evaluation Board will determine whether or not such a leave of absence is to be granted, whether or not it can be renewed, and what, if any, conditions for readmission will be set.

-B. Medical Leave of Absence
+II.
+Medical Leave of Absence

-A student in good academic standing may request a medical leave from the appropriate Academic Evaluation Board with a supporting letter from his/her physician or therapist.
+A student in good academic standing may request a Medical Leave of Absence from the appropriate Academic Evaluation Board with a supporting letter from his/her physician or therapist.
 Medical leaves are normally for a period not to exceed one year, although they may be extended after review by the appropriate Academic Evaluation Board.